octobercms/docs/3.x/extend/database/basics.md

 });
 ```

-Just like [event registration](../services/events.md#oc-where-to-register-listeners), you may register your query listener in the `boot` method of a [Plugin registration file](../plugin/registration.md#oc-registration-methods).
+You may register your query listener in the `boot` method of a [plugin registration file](../extending.md).
 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place this logic.

 ### Query Logging